 It definitely happened at Duke.
 Coming in I was definitely research focused, but around my second year I got the inkling that “maybe I don’t just want to do research,” so I took some of the courses in the Certificate in College Teaching.
 I TA’d for one of the undergraduate biology courses where I got to know some faculty and was involved with the launch of a revamped course designed to incorporate more active learning.
 I also participated in the Preparing Future Faculty program, which broadened the way I thought about academia and made it less daunting.
 Through PFF I learned there are a lot of options on a continuum between research and teaching.
-[Check out The Chronical of Higher Education feature on the Preparing Future Faculty program.]
+[Editors' note: The Chronicle of Higher Education recently featured Dr. McDonald and Duke's Preparing Future Faculty program.]

 When did you decide not to go the traditional academic research career path?
 What made you decide?

 When I started my postdoc, research was still my main interest.
 I thought teaching, research, and education research would make me a bit more unique.
 The main image that comes back to me is that I could write you a teaching statement no problem, but whenever I sat down to think about science and my research I really struggled writing my research statement.
 At some point I realized it wasn’t that I needed to spend more time on it, but that it wasn’t really what I wanted to do.

 How did you transition from your postdoc to your current position?

 At first I did job searches on Indeed.com with keywords like biology and teaching.
 Eventually I added words like mentorship and found the job posting at Duke [for an Assistant Director of Graduate Career Services].
 When I interviewed it seemed like I brought enough knowledge and experience, but the search committee was really interested in my motivation for working with students and propelling graduate education.
 After the first few months on the job, it was fun in a really refreshing way and I knew it was the right fit for me.